unclehowell/os.hotspotbnb.com/README.md

 </tr>
 </tbody>
 </table>
-<h2 id="mcetoc_1cb7hoqvd1b">&nbsp;</h2>
-<p><span style="text-decoration: underline;"><strong>Step-4. </strong>As soon as the mode of operation you selected has configured, your menu will refresh to provide further instructions</span>:</p>
 <p>A) in Energy Mode you will be instructed to unplug the device from your Router and connect to your Solar Inverter&nbsp;</p>
 <p>B) in Extender Mode you will be instructed to unplug the device from your Router and connect to your TV</p>
 <p>C) in Repeater Mode (Receiver) you will be instructed to unplug the device from your Router and connect to your other device which should be configured as a Repeater (Transmitter) beforehand (or vice versa)</p>
 <p>* warnings will ensure you don't make mistakes, so please read and take them onboard e.g. you must always have a unit set-up in Hotspot Mode before the other modes of operation can be expected to work&nbsp;</p>
 <h2><strong>Thanks</strong></h2>
-<p>The WaveOS Project would not have been possible without the incredible technologies listed below - a huge thanks to the teams behind these projects from all of us here at Wave:</p>
+<p>The WaveOS Project would not have been possible without the incredible technologies listed below - a huge thanks to all the teams behind these projects, not to mention our investors, lenders &amp; volunteers - from all of us here at Wave:</p>
 <table>
 <tbody>
 <tr>